Monotonic Gaussian Process for Spatio-Temporal Disease Progression Modeling in Brain Imaging Data: Experiments and Results

+The estimated spatio-temporal processes can be combined to obtain an estimated evolution $\vect{S}^{m}\vect{A}^{m}$ of the brain along the time-shift axis for each modality.
+In Figure \ref{fig:ratio_evolution}, we show the ratio $|\vect{S}_{p:}^{m}\vect{A}^{m} -\vect{S}_{0:}^{m}\vect{A}^{m}| / \vect{S}_{0:}^{m}\vect{A}^{m}$ between the image predicted at four time-points $t_{p}$ and the image predicted at $t_0$ for the three imaging modalities.
+This allows us to visualize the trajectory of a brain going from a healthy to a pathological state in terms of atrophy, glucose metabolism and amyloid load according to our model.

+Finally, we also applied ICA, NMF and PCA on the ADNI data, showing that the associated results are characterized by poor interpretability and high variability.
+The complete experimental setting and results are detailed in Appendix G.

-\subsubsection{Model Consistency.}
+\subsubsection{Model Consistency}

-To verify the plausibility of the estimated temporal reparameterization function, we compared the gray matter concentration of different brain regions against the time-shift value for each individual (Figure \ref{fig:vol_biomarkers} top row).
-We observe a decrease of gray matter in brain regions as we progress along the estimated time-line, allowing to relate large time-shift values to lower gray matter density.
-This is confirmed by the agreement between the gray matter density predicted by the model and the raw concentration measures (Figure \ref{fig:vol_biomarkers} bottom row).
+To verify the plausibility of the fitted model, we compare in Figure \ref{fig:vol_biomarkers} the concentration predicted by the model and the raw concentration measures in different brain areas for the three imaging modalities.
+We observe a decrease of gray matter and glucose metabolism as we progress along the estimated time-line, allowing to relate large time-shift values to lower gray matter density and glucose uptake.
+Moreover, we notice the agreement between the predictions made by the model (in blue) and the raw concentration measures (in red).
+In the case of AV45 data there is only a mild increase of amyloid load according to the model, probably due to the fact that the subjects selected in the cohort are already amyloid positive.
+As a result, they already show a high baseline amyloid level concentration, close to plateau levels.

+In Figure \ref{fig:adas13}, we show the estimated GP $\vect{U}_{:ADAS13}$.
+We observe that the model is able to plausibly describe the evolution of this cognitive score, while demonstrating a larger variability than in the case of imaging modalities.

-\subsubsection{Plausibility with respect to clinical evidence.}
+\subsubsection{Plausibility with respect to clinical evidence}

+We assessed the clinical relevance of the estimated time-shift by relating it to independent medical information which were not included in the model during training.
+To this end, we compared the estimated time-shift to ADAS11, MMSE and FAQ scores.
+High values of ADAS11 and FAQ or low values of MMSE indicate a decline of performances.
+We show in Figure \ref{fig:clinic} that the estimated time-shift correlates with a decrease of cognitive and functional abilities.
+In particular, a cubic model slightly better describes the relationship between ADAS11 and the time-shift (according to BIC and AIC), with a significance for the cubic coefficient of $p = 0.04$.
+Concerning MMSE and FAQ, quadratic and linear models were almost equivalent; the significance of the linear coefficients was $p < 0.01$, while the quadratic coefficient was never significant.
+Pearson correlation coefficients for ADAS11, FAQ and MMSE were respectively of $0.49$, $0.41$, and $-0.45$, with corresponding p-values $p < 0.01$.